 The Samsung Galaxy Buds FE are great for sports and fitness.
 Unlike other buds from Samsung, they have stability fins, which helps keep them comfortable and in place during workouts.
 While they're also well-built, they're only rated IPX2 for resistance against light rain.

 The Samsung Galaxy Buds FE are good for office use.
-They're comfortable, lightweight, and even equipped with ANC, so you can easily block out chatty co-workers.
+They're comfortable, lightweight, and even equipped with very effective ANC, so you can easily block out chatty co-workers.
 Their over six-hour continuous battery life may not be enough to get you through your day, but their carrying case supplies roughly 3.5 additional charges.
 Unfortunately, they don't support multi-device pairing.

 The Samsung Galaxy Buds FE are truly wireless earbuds; you can't use them wired.